 A word on cover charges: sex discrimination is alive and well in Playa del Carmen (and Cancun for that matter).
 “Ladies Night” occurs in at least one bar in the town each night allowing ladies to drink house spirits and beer for free until around 1am or 2am.
 How do the bars afford that?
 Well, they effectively pass on the costs – whether it is inflated cover charges or bar drinks, the boys generally end up paying for what the girl get for free.
 Agree or disagree with the practice, it’s almost unavoidable…almost.

 There are a growing number of bars that charge men and women alike and, perhaps unsurprisingly, these places tend to attract more locals and ex-pats.
-Beer Bucket is one of my favourite “off 12th” bars while Dolores and La Mexcalina on 12th have good priced drinks and music with no cover fees.
+Beer Bucket is one of my favourite “off 12th” bars while La Mexcalina on 12th has good priced drinks and music with no cover fees.